jasdips/rdap-geofeed/draft-ietf-regext-rdap-geofeed.md

 * "type" -- "application/geofeed+csv" (see (#media_type_for_a_geofeed_link)).

 An IP network object returned by an RDAP server MAY contain zero or more geofeed link objects.
-An example scenario where more than one geofeed link object would be returned is where the server is able to represent that data in multiple languages (see the "hreflang" member of a link object).
+An example scenario where more than one geofeed link object would be returned is when the server is able to represent that data in multiple languages (see the "hreflang" member of a link object).

 ## Extension Identifier